wxt-dev/queue/src/assets/api-reference-description.md

 # Overview

-As of right now, there the WXT Queue API is free to use with no authentication requirements.
+As of right now, the WXT Queue API is free to use with no authentication requirements.

 > [!IMPORTANT]
 > If you want to keep it this way, **be respectful of how you use it**.
 Do not spam or abuse it.